Open Innovation 2.0 Conference at the Dublin Castle

 “The opportunity is to move from where the result of our collaboration no longer is the lowest common denominator.
 It becomes the highest common multiple, where the sum of the whole is far more than the sum of the individual parts rather than the other way around.”

 Curley says there is an awakening and growing awareness of the value of OI2 at EU level.
-One manifestation of this is the fact that the Dublin Declaration is set to be presented to a cross EU group consisting of members of cabinet, including President Manuel Barroso and a number of other commissioners.
+One manifestation of this is the fact that the Dublin Declaration is set to be presented to a cross EU group consisting of members of the cabinet, including President Manuel Barroso and a number of other commissioners.

 “It’ll take a little bit more time for it to hopefully be assimilated more broadly across the Commission.
-Innovation diffusion and adoption does take time, but I think some of the key players are recognising that there is a new opportunity here, and we need to respond differently.
-The next generation of innovation could be one of the key legacies of the Irish presidency and that would be a great outcome if it is an output.”
+Innovation diffusion and adoption does take time, but I think some of the key players are recognizing that there is a new opportunity here, and we need to respond differently.
+The next generation of innovation could be one of the key legacies of the Irish presidency, and that would be a great outcome if it is an output.”